 “Yoga means getting on well with everything in life: getting on well with the food we eat, the air we breathe, the environment we live in, the people we live with and the work we do.” -Kumar

-The aim of Traditional Yoga is to restore an understanding of the relationship of the different limbs of yoga and to present this knowledge in its original, whole and undiluted practical form for the benefit of all practioners and teachers in the West and in India.
+The aim of The Yoga Healing Foundation is to restore an understanding of the relationship of the different limbs of yoga and to present this knowledge in its original, whole and undiluted practical form for the benefit of all practitioners and teachers.
 Hatha Yoga for the body and Raja Yoga for the mind.
-The UK branch was established in 2007 to make available to a wider public, the guidance of A.L.V.Kumar, recognized as an inspirational leader and accomplished yoga master.
+Many of our programs make available to a wider public, the guidance of A.L.V.Kumar, recognized as an inspirational teacher and yoga master.

 Please visit the Courses and Events page for more information.

-Traditional Yoga has revived many pranayamas, bandanas and mudras which are not commonly practiced in the West or in Southern yoga schools in India.
+The Yoga Healing Foundation has revived many pranayamas, bandanas and mudras which are not commonly practiced in the West or in Southern yoga schools in India.
 We emphasise the importance of asana sequence, based on the energy flow system from gross to subtle energy centres in the body so that one can make swift progress in Hatha Yoga.

-Meditation is central to Traditional Yoga and is based on progressive practice that begins with calming down the mind, through the practice of samadhi and culminates in the complete purification of the mind through the development of pragnya.
+Meditation is central to traditional yoga and is based on progressive practice that begins with calming down the mind, through the practice of samadhi and leads to the development of deep awareness and insight, pragnya.
 The practice and theory is based on the eight step methodology of the Yoga Darshana tradition as taught by Patanjali, fundamentally connected to the teachings of Buddha.
 Kumar emphasises the scientific and secular nature of yoga, not to be confused with religion.